An introduction to human grooming

 Putting just a little too much pressure may result in a small lesion, abrasion or scratch.

-Sometimes, you may even get to the point where the skin will bleed and not realize it until later.
+Sometimes, you may even draw blood, and not realize it until later.

 Harming your skin won't help it.

-Grooming, when performed correctly, should be a rejuvenating experience for your skin, with few after effects.
+Grooming, when performed correctly, should be a rejuvenating experience for your skin, with few negative side effects.

 Plan your work over a long period.